 So it was a short hike from the top of South Hancock to my car, just about two hours.
 All in all, a fine day in the White Mountains.

 Jean and I arrived in Hanoi in July, 1998, after having spent a year on an unpaid sabbatical.
 Plan was very generous allowing this time to rest and reflect, which I felt I really needed after four rather intense years at International Headquarters (“IH”).
+I took some courses at our local university, wrote and published a couple of papers, and began what became a meditation practice that I maintain to this day.

 Readers of this blog may recall that three of my major projects at IH were focused on redefining Plan’s programmatic objectives, transforming the agency’s operational structure in the field, and orienting Plan’s growth to where the organization should be, strategically.
 And I’ve mentioned at least once my feeling that one of Plan’s major weaknesses was its tendency not to finish major initiatives: when personnel changed, priorities were reinvented, and work underway before staff changes was very often abandoned.
 It was like “Year Zero” whenever a new manager arrived.